 Believe me, I like a neatly aligned grid just as much as the next OCD guy, but this trend is still on point.
 The Memphis design trend is a stand against grid formats.

 It creates patterns that are reminiscent of Pop-Art and ’80’s.
 The resurgence of Memphis design has embraced a somewhat chaotic, free-spirited approach to backgrounds.
-For any fellow design nerds, here’s a bit of background of the origin of Mephis design which has it’s origins in Italy in the 80’s.

 The brand Who Gives A Crap not only makes trusty toilet paper with Memphis inspired design packaging but does it for a great cause!
 After learning that 2.3 billion people across the world (about 40% of the population!!) don’t have access to a toilet, Who Gives A Crap donates 50% of their profits to help build toilets and improve sanitation in the developing world.

 Although this was definitely a trend we saw grow in 2018, we believe that in 2019 the realm of three-dimensional design and illustrations with vibrant colour palettes will continue to be explored.
 We expect to see more isometric illustrations combined with large typography, creating funky fresh compositions!

 Combining different mediums like photos and vectors to create visually interesting montages.
 Paper collage has been around for centuries though today’s digitally-made photomontages and collages offer a new way of exploring the technique.
 Left: Inside Out, Right: Patrick Boyer.